An act of vengeance leaves three friends and their tabby cat abandoned on a hostile alien world.

 “Miracles do happen.”
-Keith softly snorted as Amanda skipped up to slap her tray on the bar.
-“Finally decide to show up, Highness?”
+Keith froze, softly snorting as Amanda skipped up to slap her tray on the bar.

-Keith’s face flamed the same shade as his hair.
+Keith’s face flamed red.
 “Don’t hup, hup me, ya freak, or I’ll tell the boss you were late … again.”
-He wasn’t serious.
-Like a lot of men, Keith would do about anything to cover for Amanda.
-Women too, for that matter.
+They both knew he wasn’t serious.

 The cowboy chuckled as the blender whirred, lifting his mug of beer in a toast toward Amanda.
 “Got that one wrapped up tight, don’t ya, hon?”
 She winked back.

-A few seconds passed and Keith returned with the Margaritas, setting them on the bar beside Amanda.
+A few seconds passed, and Keith returned with the margaritas, setting them on the bar.
 “Nice fucking hair.
-You tryin’ to scare everyone off?
-What’d ya do, have a run-in with a porcupine on the way in?”
+Have a run-in with a light socket before you left home?”

 “Yeah, right,” Keith mumbled, careful to keep his back to Mr. McMillan.
 “Good luck with that one.
 It’s a fucking bar, for Christ’s sake.”
 He looked over his shoulder and motioned with both hands at Amanda’s hair.
 “Sorry ’bout that, boss, couldn’t help it.”

 Though boisterous customers kept Kimi hopping, she struggled to settle and couldn’t figure out why.
 Her skin crawled, and she about jumped every time someone touched her.
 She’d be glad to get this night over so she could go home, take a hot bath and crawl into bed.